 It’s thought that Uluru remains a popular worship site, with Anangu people choosing to pray here throughout the year.

-Do you have any interesting or fun facts about Uluru that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Uluru?
+Share them in the comments below!